 Answer: Fog Computing

-- Which U.S. company that deals with databases was started by George Fraser and Taylor Brown in 2012, and is based in Denver?
+105. Which company that deals with databases was started by George Fraser and Taylor Brown in 2012 and has offices in Denver, CO, and a headquarters in Oakland, CA?

 Answer: Fivetran